Notes from RSPB Geltsdale

 Day 1.

 This morning I arrived at Brampton Train Station in Cumbria, a short drive from RSPB Geltsdale.
-It’s one of those stations out in the middle of nowhere, which always make me think of the poem ‘Adlestrop’, where Edward Thomas’s train breaks down, and he’s left listening to “all the birds of Oxfordshire and Gloucestershire”.
-I listened for curlews, but didn’t hear any.
+One of those stations out in the middle of nowhere, it made me think of the poem ‘Adlestrop’, where Edward Thomas’s train breaks down, and he’s left listening to a local blackbird “and round him, mistier, farther and farther, all the birds of Oxfordshire and Gloucestershire“.
+I listened for curlews, just in case, but didn’t hear any.

 Waiting for me at the station was a friendly local taxi driver, Linda, who had managing to fit picking me up around the afternoon school run.
-In small places you have to multi-task!
-Coming from London, I’d predictably forgotten to bring any cash, but she didn’t seem to mind and refused to share her bank details.
-“It’s not all about money!”, she told me.
-Ah, to be out of the big city…
+I’d forgotten to bring any cash, but she didn’t seem to mind very much and refused to share her bank details when I offered to transfer her the fee.
+Ah, to be out of London!

 On our way to Geltsdale, I told Linda what I was doing in the area, and asked her what she thought about curlews.
-She hadn’t heard of them - even though she was born and raised in Brampton, just a few miles away.
-I thought to myself how strange it is that even the smallest villages can shield us from nature.
-Before long, the taxi was rumbling tentatively along a bumpy winding track and towards what looked like an old cottage, but in fact turned out to be the RSPB’s visitor centre.
+She hadn’t in fact heard of them - even though she was born and raised in Brampton, just a few miles away.
+Strange how even the smallest villages can shield us from the surrounding nature.
+Before long, the taxi was rumbling tentatively along a bumpy winding track and towards what looked like an old cottage, but which in fact turned out to be the RSPB’s visitor centre.
 The site manager, Stephen Westerberg, and farmland warden Ian Ryding showed me around, and it wasn’t long before I heard my first curlew in years.
-The sound, combined with the presence of two familiar plants from home (Ground Elder and Sorrell), gave me a feeling of long-awaited relief, like dipping into a warm bath.
-I couldn’t resist tucking straight into some Sorrell, which has always been one of my favourite wild plants to eat.
-It’s sour and tangy.
+The sound, combined with the presence of two familiar plants (ground elder and sorrell), gave me a feeling of long-awaited relief, like dipping into a warm bath after a hard day’s work.
+I couldn’t resist tucking straight into some sorrell, which has always been one of my favourite wild plants to eat - sour and tangy.

 Day 2.

-Well it turns out that getting to sleep is harder than you might think when curlews are calling out in the distance!
-I’ve been kindly provided with a sofa bed by the RSPB team and it was a wonder to just be able to lie there and listen to those sounds again.
-It also turns out that there’s a Barn Owl (a ‘Bar Nowl’) roosting in the loft - as I discovered from its dead-of-night exorcist impressions.
-I think this was the first time I’d heard one screech, and I wasn’t quite prepared…
+I’ve been provided with a sofa bed by RSPB staff, and last night it was a wonder to just be able to lie there and listen to the curlew’s slightly eerie calls again.
+It also turns out that there’s a Barn Owl roosting in the loft.
+I discovered this from its dead-of-night exorcist impression.

-I got up just before 5am and basically stepped into my boots and out of the door, with just my recording gear and a Tunnock’s caramel wafer in my pocket (ah yes - I had also put on clothes).
+I got up just before 05:00 and stepped straight into my boots and out the door, with just my recording gear and a Tunnock’s caramel wafer in my pocket.
 Excitement replaced tiredness as I set off towards a suitable hill where I’d been told I might find breeding curlews.
-The sound of the dawn chorus was almost deafening when I put my headphones on - countless tiny birds (warblers, robins, blackbirds) making the bushes shimmer with sound.
+The sound of the dawn chorus was almost deafening when I put the headphones on - countless tiny birds (warblers, robins, blackbirds) making the bushes shimmer with song.
 A little down the path I heard a cuckoo.
-I was reminded of that great unsolved mystery of how newly-fledged cuckoos find their way back to the same valleys as their parents in Sub-Saharan Africa, despite having never met them (they are raised in the nests of various smaller bird species, like Reed Warblers, dispatching their step-siblings and hogging all the food from their unwitting foster parents).
+I love that we still have no idea how newly-fledged cuckoos find their way back to the same valleys as their parents in Sub-Saharan Africa, despite having never met them (they are raised in the nests of various smaller bird species, like reed warblers, dispatching their step-siblings and hogging all the food from their unwitting foster parents).

-Although I could hear plenty of distant curlews, none were nearby, and I began to get the impression that I’d chosen the wrong hill.
-Besides, my one wafer clearly hadn’t done the trick, and my stomach was grumbling so loudly that it was almost all I was getting in the headphones.
-With more mornings to come, I thought it best to head back and eat.
+Although I could hear plenty of curlews in the distance, none were nearby, and I began to get the impression that I’d chosen the wrong hill.
+Besides, my one wafer clearly hadn’t done the trick, and stomach grumbles were all I was hearing in my headphones.
+With more mornings to come, I thought it best to head back.

-I’m already beginning to settle into a new routine and into my usual rituals.
-As the great Scottish poet and humorist Ivor Cutler once (more or less) said, “there’s comfort in a narrow seam”.
+I’m already beginning to settle into a new routine and some set rituals.
+As my favourite Scottish poet Ivor Cutler once said, “there’s comfort in a narrow seam”.
 I’ve consistently found this to be true throughout life so far.
 Even when I was pulling several all-nighters in a row at university, there was something weirdly comforting in the fact that there was nothing else really to think about; nothing else to do.
-And all the while, the company of that one desk and that one cup and that one type of coffee, that you might shortly never see again.
+And all the while, the company of that 'one desk and that one cup and that one type of coffee, that you might shortly never see again.
 Speaking of cups, one of the things I like to do when I’m in a new place is find myself a good teacup.
 I like to think I’m not alone in getting attached to mugs.
-Perhaps it’s because we get so close to them and that they provide us with warmth.
-Or maybe I am just a bit odd… Either way I already know that I will miss my new cup friend when I leave.
+Perhaps it’s because we get more intimate with them than most kinds of crockery, and because they provide us with warmth.

 It looks like my daily routine will be: